University of Wisconsin–Whitewater at Rock County: History

-During the fall 2018 semester, URock changed its name and began operating under a new campus name, the "University of Wisconsin-Whitewater at Rock County."
+After the restructuring of the University of Wisconsin System in 2018, U Rock changed its name and began operating as the University of Wisconsin–Whitewater at Rock County.

 Academics

-Enrollment was 1220 in fall, 2013, and the student/teacher ratio was 18:1.
+Enrollment was 1,220 in fall 2013, and the student/teacher ratio was 18:1.
 Currently, enrollment is at 897 students with 79 academic staff.

 The school offers a general education associate degree.
 After beginning studies at UW–Rock County, students transfer to other UW System institutions as well as to colleges and universities throughout the country to complete their bachelor's degrees.

 The campus hosts the Rock County Engineering Program, a partnership with UW–Platteville offering a Bachelor of Science degree in engineering.
 The program was established to support the industrial base of Rock County.

 The school's athletic teams, known as the Rattlers, participate in three sports: co-ed soccer, men's and women's basketball, and volleyball.

 UW-Whitewater at Rock County has an art department that offers classes in drawing, oil painting, and design, a theater area that produces plays and musicals, and a music department that offers classes in music theory, aural skills, and ensemble offerings including two separate choirs, a chamber orchestra, a jazz band, and a concert band.